Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

-Just how much compensation you might be able to gain from taxi accident claims due to sustaining an injury as a result of a taxi or minicab accident is far from straightforward.
+Just how much compensation you might be able to gain from taxi accident claims due to sustaining an injury resulting from a taxi or minicab accident is far from straightforward.
 It will depend upon how bad your injuries are, what the long-term health and financial effects of your injuries will be, and also the level of negligence that caused the accident in the first place.

 Typically, all compensation claims will be made up of one or more of these categories: